bwen1/Timetable/Timetable_Lambda/README.md

 # Timetable Lambda
 The new and improved backend for timetable talk.

+ **notes:**
- _**note:** requires serverless to be globally installed if you want to deploy, along with the /.aws/credettials file existing within your user directory_
+ - _requires serverless to be globally installed if you want to deploy, along with the /.aws/credettials file existing within your user directory_
+ - _Might not have the bin/www file due to some gitnore issues, don't worry it's just the default express one_

 ### Features
 - http api/test